cudeso/misp2sentinel/README.md

 #### Ignored types

-Only indicaotrs of type `stix` are used, as such the attributes of type `yara` or `sigma` are not synchronised.
+Only indicators of type `stix` are used, as such the attributes of type `yara` or `sigma` are not synchronised.

 #### Expiration date